Which of the following is the correct formula for calculating net... | Study Prep in Pearson+

-Which of the following is the correct formula for calculating net sales?
+Which of the following is the correct formula for calculating net sales revenue?

 A